 Hotels and Motels Like-Kind Properties

 According to the IRS tax code, 1031 exchanges are only valid if the properties bought and sold are of “like-kind.”
 Essentially, what this means is that the assets in question must bear at least some kind of similarities.
-Thankfully, hotels and motels are considered as both property and business entities, allowing them to be exchanged for a large number of like-kind properties.
+Thankfully, hotels and motels are considerable as both property and business entities.
+This allows them to be go through the exchange for a large number of like-kind properties.

 - Apartments and apartment buildings